Written by Evi Idoghor, Creator of Letstalknationblog.com

-The importance of involving trusted people is that they help you pick up on things that you might not notice, just because you are in love.
+The advantage of involving trusted people is that they help you pick up on things that you might not notice, just because you are in love.
 They can even help you reiterate the fact that you made the right choice.
 They will support both of you and pray for you guys, as long as they believe you are meant for each other.
 Please, the keyword here is trusted; because not everyone wants to see you succeed.
 You need wisdom for you to be able to thrive in your relationship, so surrounding yourself with the right people will help you make wise decisions.

-For Christians especially, you need the guidance of the Holy Spirit, because it is only God who truly knows the heart of man, and knows the end from the beginning.
-So if you are hiding the relationship from everyone else, do not hide it from God.
-A good indicator, if you are not sure if it is God or not driving you, will be your peace of mind.
+In conclusion for Christians especially, you need the guidance of the Holy Spirit because it is only God who truly knows what goes on in the heart of an individual, and He also knows the end from the beginning.
+So, if you are hiding the relationship from everyone else, do not hide it from God.
+A good indicator, if you are unsure of your relationship, will be your peace of mind.
 If you experience enormous unrest in your heart whenever you are with said person, or even just the thought of them sets something off in your spirit, then that individual isn't from God.

-Privacy doesn't mean that no one else would know that you both are in involved, it means that people who you've been doing life with and you trust their judgment to an extent, would understand that this is your person.
+Privacy doesn't mean that no one else would know that you both are involved, it means that people who you've been doing life with and you trust their judgment to an extent, would understand that this is your person.
 And if you have good people around you, they can help steer you in the right direction.
 The next time you get involved with someone, don’t be afraid to ask about their friends and family.
-Learn as much as you can about them, and don't let anyone keep you like a dirty little secret, because if they do, you might be that to them.
+Learn as much as you can about them, and don't let anyone keep you like a dirty little secret, because if they do, you might just be that to them.

 Contribute to the conversation.
 Have you been in a situation where it was just two of you, with no one knowing about your relationship?
 Do you think there is a difference between secrecy and privacy when it comes to relationships?
 Leave your thoughts below.
 Remember to like, share, and subscribe never to miss an update.